mediatechnologycenter/Absinth/README.md

-# Absinth - A German Faithfulness Detection Dataset
+# Absinth - Hallucination Detection Dataset of German News Summarization
 <img src="images/absinth_logo.png" alt="image" width="300" height="auto">  <br/>
 Absinth is a human-annotated dataset for faithfulness detection in the context of German news summarization.
 The dataset has 4335 instances in total, where each instance consists of the following elements: